peering-manager/peering-manager/docs/templating/filters.md

 ## `communities`

 Fetches communities applied to an object.
-Note that this filter will traverse relationships, therefore, it will fetch communities for BGP session as well.

-You can use a string as an option to these filters to select only a specific field of the policies.
+You can use a string as an option to this filter to select only a specific field of communities.

 Examples: